yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_waf.md

 ## Monitor API firewalling

-The gateway administrator or operator can use the **Traffic > HTTP** tab in the API Gateway Manager web console to monitor API firewalling.
+The API Gateway administrator or operator can use the **Traffic > HTTP** tab in the API Gateway Manager web console to monitor API firewalling.
 You can use this tab to show how threat protection affects the HTTP traffic API Gateway serves.

 ![Monitor threat protection](/Images/APIGateway/admin_waf_monitor.png)